CHTC/chtc-website-source/_uw-research-computing/apptainer-build.md

 > **Don't run the `apptainer build` command on the login server!**
 > Building the container image can be an intensive process and can consume the resources of the login server.
 >
-> * On the High Throughput system, first start an interactive build job as described in our [Use Apptainer (Singularity) Environments](apptainer-htc.html) guide.
+> * On the High Throughput system, first start an interactive build job as described in our [Use Apptainer Containers](apptainer-htc.html) guide.
 > * On the High Performance system, first launch an interactive Slurm session as described [here](hpc-job-submission.html#for-simple-testing-or-compiling).

 ### Converting a Docker image to an Apptainer container image